jamesfricker/bobcat-sdk/README.md

 10. Reentrancy guard using a Vyper-like exchange method of protecting the method id for per-function reentrancy guards.

-11. Support for every interface Vyper provides (these are the most common), though including eip2612.
+11. Support for every interface Vyper provides (these are the most common).
+Also a few that the Superposition team makes special use of (Chainlink data feeds, Permit, LzRead, Camelot, 9lives, Uniswap).
+We also welcome community contributions on this front!

 12. The ability to distill builtin functions to basic types to reduce codesize if needed.
 Most functions will ship with a form to use Result and Option, but also the ability to get